MIDDLE SCHOOL

 Student Leadership Opportunities

-MS Ambassador Program
+CB Ambassador Program

 Members of the Ambassador Program act as liaisons between the school and visitors to the school.
 They help to facilitate tours for families, new students and visitors.
 They also participate in new student orientations and represent our school in a variety of ways.